torrid/pyku/README.md

-This source install a (local) kubernetes cluster from scratch, and deploys a Python/Flask workload onto 2 nodes, providing a way to create and measure CPU load on them.
+This source installs and configures a (local) kubernetes cluster from scratch, and deploys a Python/Flask workload onto 2 nodes, providing a way to create and measure CPU load on them.

+The purpose of this rather academic project is to get to know how K8s works and acts, and to learn how to communicate with the nodes.

 Since I had to start somewhere, I assume a regular Linux user with sudo/root access, and the group names "kube" and "docker" for the respective services.
-As the elder say, "Works on my machine" (Arch linux micro EC2 instance).
+"Works on my machine" (Arch linux t2.micro EC2 instance).
-The purpose of this rather academic project is to get to know how K8s works and acts, and to learn how to communicate with the nodes.

-# install docker, dockerd
+### install docker, dockerd
 sudo pacman -Sy docker ethtool wget unzip containerd
-# install kubernetes
+### install kubernetes
 sudo pacman -Sy kubectl kubernetes-control-plane kubernetes-node kubeadm
-# install python/pip
+### install python/pip
 sudo pacman -Sy python-pip
-# misc stuff
+### misc stuff
 sudo pacman -Sy stress

-# install etcd
+### install etcd
 sudo pacman -Sy go
 mkdir pkg && cd pkg
 git clone https://aur.archlinux.org/etcd.git